Know Your Incoterms

 - when title, or ownership of the goods, passes from the seller to the buyer;

 - specify which documents must be provided by the seller to the buyer to facilitate the customs clearance process at the buyer’s country; and

 - address liability for the failure to provide the goods in conformity with the contract of sale, delayed delivery, nor dispute resolution mechanisms.

 Where can I learn more about the new Incoterms® 2020 rules?

-The latest version of the Incoterms® 2020 rules is now published by international Chamber of Commerce (ICC) and protected by copyright.
+The latest version of the Incoterms® 2020 rules is now published by International Chamber of Commerce (ICC) and protected by copyright.
 The revised rules reflect the latest developments in commercial transactions.
-As of January 1, 2020, all sales contracts should include reference to the Incoterms® 2020 rules.
+As of January 1, 2020, all sales contracts should include references to the Incoterms® 2020 rules.
 You may obtain Incoterms® 2020 rules visit the ICC website.

 This information has been provided as a resource to familiarize U.S. exporters with Incoterms®.
 This page is not legal advice, and the information provided is not the official legal or full definition of each Incoterm®.
 When pursuing a specific export transaction, you are encouraged to conduct your own due diligence and to consult legal counsel as appropriate.
 Licensed freight forwarders may also be helpful.